-Quizzes: There will be 14 quizzes this semester with an average of 20 questions worth one point each.
+Quizzes: There will be 14 quizzes this semester with approximately 10-15 questions worth one point each.
 The questions will be based on the reading and lecture material.
 The quiz for the week needs to be completed by 11:59 pm on Sunday night when the week ends.
 Make up quizzes will not be available after the Sunday deadline.
 You will be limited to one minute per question for each test.
 You are allowed to take the quiz 2xs; the highest score will be counted in the grade book.
 The quizzes are open book; however, you should prepare the same that you would for closed book quizzes.
-Feedback on the correct answers to quiz questions will be available to you on Monday, the day after the quiz is due.